Helpful Renovation & DIY Tips

 Beekeeping is a hobby, a passion and – for the very motivated – even a business.

 While there can be a steep learning curve to successfully keeping bees, the trick is to minimize your frustration, your costs and your losses with a bit of upfront research.
-To help, here is a concise guide for beginners on how to start beekeeping.
+To help, Wood Country Building Services recommends this concise guide for beginners on how to start beekeeping.

 Before you can become a beekeeper, you must first appreciate how bee colonies exist.
 The vast majority of all bee colonies are kept by beekeepers who, in return for honey, help the colonies to fight off predators like skunks and bears, successfully defend against intruders such as wasps, and live through diseases like mite infestations.